oscdoctest/Qi-Docs/docs/Qi_Calc.rst

 The Qi Calculation API allows you to create custom calculations using JavaScript or TypeScript.
-The scripts you create can be either of the following types:
+Calculations can be scheduled to run  periodically or can be triggered whenever a particular input stream receives an event.

  - Scheduled
      Run on periodic schedule.
  - Triggered
      Run whenever a particular input stream receives an event.